2 min read

 Plastic pipes, including those made from PVC (Un-plasticised Poly Vinyl Chloride), differ significantly from traditional materials.
 PVC is a high-volume commodity polymer used in both pressure and non-pressure applications.

-For pressure applications, such as pipes for gas and water, the primary load is tensile stress.
+For pressure applications, such as gas and water pipes, the primary load is tensile stress.
 Key properties for drinking water pipes include low diffusion through the pipe wall, which is crucial in contaminated soil (brown fields).
-PVC pipe has less risk of bio-film in the bore and is not vulnerable to chlorinated water like PE pipe can be.
-Traditional UPVC (Un-plasticised Poly Vinyl Chloride) has a Minimum Required Strength (MRS) of 25 MPa (250 bar) or higher.
-Modified PVC (MPVC) can have a lower safety factor (1.4 to 1.6) but also a lower MRS (approx. 22 MPa).
+PVC pipe has a lower risk of biofilm in the bore and is not as vulnerable to chlorinated water as PE pipe can be.
+Traditional UPVC has a Minimum Required Strength (MRS) of 25 MPa (250 bar) or higher.
+Modified PVC (MPVC) can have a lower safety factor (1.4-1.6) but also a lower MRS (approx. 22 MPa).
 CPVC (Chlorinated PVC) is used in the USA and India for Hot and Cold applications and needs no barrier layer.

-For non-pressure applications, such as drain, waste, venting (DWV), and sewers, bending load is dominant.
+For non-pressure applications, such as drain, waste, venting (DWV), and sewers, the bending load or flattening load is dominant.
 Stiffness is a main characteristic.
 Flexible plastic pipe attracts soil loads less than rigid pipe, preventing cracks.
 Structured Wall pipes and Foam core pipes are examples of light-weight, stiff designs for non-pressure use.
-Standards for Structured Wall Pipes prescribe a minimum pipe stiffness (SN) rather than wall thickness, allowing formulations with higher filler levels like CaCO3 for cost and stiffness gains.
+Standards for Structured Wall Pipes prescribe a minimum pipe stiffness (SN) rather than wall thickness, allowing formulations with higher filler levels, such as CaCO3, for cost and stiffness gains.
 Foam core pipes can contain significant amounts of CaCO3 (up to 15-20 phr).

 Standards and Specifications